Use a Technical Debt Budget

 Use the same process and prioritization that’s applied to feature work

 The second tenet of the Tech Budget is that technical tasks should, wherever possible, follow the same rigorous process that the team used for feature work.
-This means formal estimation, written specs with enough detail for engineers to estimate the work, putting tasks in JIRA, scheduling them in a sprint, maintaining and grooming a “tech backlog”, etc.
+This means formal estimation, written specs with enough detail for engineers to estimate the work, putting tech tasks in the issue tracker, scheduling them in a sprint or kanban lane, maintaining and grooming a “tech backlog”, etc.

 The benefits of doing this included: